| Cinematherapy.com

 forward with personal evolution.
 I am afraid of what I

+might become.
 A couple of events forced Gandalf to

 ultimately face the demon Balrog.
 They bring Gandalf to